A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Examples

 After initializing the \texttt{gggi} object and attaching the \texttt{gggi\_weights} as meta-data, a single linear combination within the dimension reduction module is applied to the 14 variables (from column \texttt{labour\_force\_participation} to \texttt{years\_with\_female\_head\_of\_state}), using the weight specified in the \texttt{wgt} column of the attached metadata.
 While computing the index from the original 14 variables, it remains unclear how the missing values are handled within the index, which impacts 68 out of the total 146 countries.
 However, after aggregating variables into the four dimensions, where no missing values exist, the index is reproducible for all the countries.

 Figure~\ref{fig-idx-tour} illustrates doing sensitivity analysis for GGGI, for a subset of 16 countries.
-Frame 12 shows the dot plot of the original index values sorted from highest to lowest.
-Leading the rankings are the Nordic countries (Iceland, Norway, and Finland) and New Zealand.
+It presents 6 frames selected from an animation where the weight on the politics dimension is gradually increased, while other dimensions (economy, education, health) decrease correspondingly.
+Frame 12 presents the original index where all the four dimensions receive equal weight.
+The index values are sorted from highest to lowest, with the Nordic countries (Iceland, Norway, and Finland) and New Zealand leading the rankings.
 The index values are between 0 and 1, and indicate proportional difference between men and women, with a value of 0.8 indicating women are 80\% of the way to equality of these measures.
 There is a gap in values between these countries and the middle group (Brazil, Panama, Poland, Bangladesh, Kazakhstan, Armenia, and Slovakia), and another big drop to the next group (Pakistan, Iran, Algeria, and Chad).
 Afghanistan lags much further behind.

-To make a simple illustration of sensitivity analysis, we slightly vary the weight for politics, between 0.07 and 0.52, while maintain equal weights among other dimensions.
+To make a simple illustration of sensitivity analysis, we slightly vary the weight for politics, between 0.07 and 0.52, while maintaining equal weights among other dimensions.
 This can be viewed as an animation to examine change in relative index values as a response to the changing weights.
 This visualization technique, which presents a sequence of data projections, is referred to as a ``tour'' and the specific kind of tour used here to move between nearby projections is known as a ``radial tour'' (see Andreas Buja et al. (2005), Wickham et al. (2011) and Spyrison and Cook (2020) for more details).

 Frames 1 and 6 show linear combinations where politics contributes less than the original.
 It is interesting to note that the gap between the Nordic countries and the middle countries dissipates, indicating that this component was one reason for the relatively higher GGGI values of these countries.
 Also interesting is the large drop in value for Bangladesh.
 Frames 18, 24, 29 show linear combinations where politics contributes more than the original.
-The most notable feature is that Bangladesh retains it's high index value whereas the other middle group countries decline, indicating that the politics score is a major component for Bangladesh's index value.
+The most notable feature is that Bangladesh retains its high index value whereas the other middle group countries decline, indicating that the politics score is a major component for Bangladesh's index value.